Updated: May 25, 2022

 Mantalng in Prince of Persia MS DOS PC 1989

-The original Prince of Persia from 1989 had mantling - skip to time stamp 02:15.
+The original Prince of Persia from 1989 had mantling.
 If it could be done back then, why hasn’t every platform game since had mantling by default?

 Apparently, some devs think that a combination of the IFBoS, Non-Stick Shoes, Tiny Platforms, and characters-who-don’t-lift isn’t frustrating enough.
 So, they went and added wind that blows you off said tiny platforms, or prevents you from making the leap to the next platform.